orionanseaweed/HUST-BF3702/readme.md

-### Hanoi University of Science and Technology
+### School of Chemistry and Life Sciences, Hanoi University of Science and Technology

-#### School of Chemistry and Life Sciences

----

-BF3702: Experiments in Microbiology.
+#### BF3702: Experiments in Microbiology

 ---